WordPress or Shopify: which platform is better for building your ecommerce store?

 What Is Shopify?

 Shopify is a subscription-based software that allows you to set up an online store and sell your products.
-It has 3 core plans to suit different levels of ecommerce traffic, as well as Shopify Plus and Shopify Lite.
+It has three core plans to suit different levels of ecommerce traffic, as well as Shopify Plus.
 If you have a physical store, Shopify also allows you to sell in person using Shopify POS.

 How Much Does Shopify Cost?

-Shopify offers 3 main plans and one Lite plan.
+Shopify offers three main plans and two add on plans.

 Shopify Main Plans

-The Basic plan is ideal for smaller ecommerce brands.
-You’ll get your online store, 2 staff accounts, 24/7 support, and shipping discounts and labels.
+The Shopify plan is ideal for smaller ecommerce brands.
+You’ll get your online store, five staff accounts, 24/7 support, and shipping discounts.
 Basic doesn’t include professional reports, report building, third-party shipping estimates, or international domains.

 There is a comprehensive table comparing the different payment plans listed on the Shopify payment page.
 Be sure to see if any features are a necessity for your budding store, but top-level advice is to go with the Basic plan as a starter.